drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 7.  **Conclusions**

-We designed a linear Fresnel lens-based CPV/T system collecting enormous light beams into a worthwhile nanofluid filtering and PV module integrated with heat exchange pipe.
-The sequentially configured filtering tubes without a gap that intense light is striking the top surface contributes for intended amounts of power to be transmitted or absorbed for the required forms of energy conversion.
-In this study, we investigated the photon energy conversion depending on the specific sample solution\'s thermophysical properties and the environmental parameters and properties of the solar cell.
-The nanofluid prepared optical properties were measured by UV-VIS spectrometer, and light ray distribution study and local solar irradiation information were performed by Tracepro.
-These parameters were applied to the model developed to analyze the model\'s power output and system performance and energy benefit examine.
+We designed a linear Fresnel lens-based CPV/T system collecting an extremely wide light beam into an effective nanofluid filtering and PV module system integrated with a heat exchange pipe.
+The filtering tubes arranged in rows without a gap allow intense light striking the top surface to be transmitted or absorbed, contributing intended amounts of power to the required form of either photoelectrical or thermal energy conversion.
+In the study, we investigated the photon energy conversion\'s dependence on the specific sample solution\'s thermophysical properties and on environmental parameters and the properties of the solar cell.
+The prepared nanofluid\'s optical properties were measured by UV-VIS spectrometer, and light ray distribution and local solar irradiation information were obtained with Tracepro.
+These parameters were applied to the developed model to analyze the model\'s power output, system performance and energy benefits.
 The major findings are summarized below.

 -   The light beam focused on sequentially arranged filtering tubes of the optimum diameter without a gap using a Fresnel lens combined